jaredraycoleman/Southaven/NPCs/Talan Windfern.md

 ## Background

-Talan Windfern was born and raised in Balandel, and at the young age of 16 became an initiate of [[The Circle of Verdant Flame]], a reclusive circle of druids who protected sacred places of natural balance.
+Talan Windfern was born and raised in Balandel, and at the young age of 16 became an initiate of [[Circle of Verdant Flame]], a reclusive circle of druids who protected sacred places of natural balance.
 He was apprenticed to a master druid who taught him the ancient ways of the wild: the languages of trees, the moods of rivers, and the codes carved into stone.
 When the cultists invaded the grove, his mentor was slain defending the hidden sanctum.
 Talan barely escaped, sealing himself in the final chamber with an old druidic rite.

 ## Story